Learn how to paint fake cow spots and make your own diy faux cowhide lamp shade.

 Step 1: This step is optional, but I did it because I like added texture whenever possible.
+I also used this texture for these diy faux leather covered storage boxes and it worked out really well.
 Skip to step 2 if preferred.

 Rip strips of white tissue paper and apply them to the lamp shade.
 Coat the outside of the shade first allowing for over hang on the edges of the shade.

 Allow to dry for half hour or so, and then decoupage the over hanging pieces to the inside of the lamp shade.
 Allow to dry.

 Apply another layer of tissue paper to the outside of the lamp shade, this time without over hang and let dry for about an hour or so.

 Step 2: Mix a couple dollops of white craft paint into some of the Mod Podge and apply two coats to the outside of the lamp shade and allow it to dry for several hours.
 This mixture will keep your lamp shade translucent.

 * If your lamp shade is not white or off-white, or up would prefer to make the lamp shade non-translucent, than give the shade at least 2 coats of white paint to make it opaque and not see-thru.